Enthiran: Cast and crew

 In January 2008, Rajinikanth accepted the lead role in the film for a salary of ₹450 million (Indian rupees).
 Shankar rewrote the original script to suit Rajinikanth's acting style.
 Although Aishwarya Rai Bachchan was Shankar's original choice for the female lead in 2001, she declined it owing to a busy schedule and was replaced by Zinta.
 When Shankar revived the project with Rajinikanth, contenders for the part included Deepika Padukone, Shriya Saran and Rai, who was ultimately selected and paid ₹60 million.
 Rai's voice was dubbed by Savitha Reddy.

 Several actors were considered for the role of Professor Bohra, including Amitabh Bachchan, J. D. Chakravarthy, Sathyaraj and British actor Ben Kingsley, but it was Danny Denzongpa who eventually received it, making Enthiran his first film in Tamil.
 Dubbing for Denzongpa was provided by Kadhir.
 Comedians Santhanam and Karunas were cast to portray Vaseegaran's assistants Siva and Ravi respectively.

 The soundtrack album and background score were composed by A. R. Rahman.
 Vairamuthu, Pa.
 Vijay and Madhan Karky authored the lyrics for the songs.
-Manoj Bharathiraja, son of filmmaker Bharathiraja, was signed on to be an assistant director after he approached Shankar.
+Manoj Bharathiraja was signed on to be an assistant director after he approached Shankar and helped him find the location for Rajinikanth's house in the film.
+Arul and Manoj, uncredited, worked as body doubles for both the Vaseegaran and Chitti characters.
 Also working as assistant directors were Atlee, Shree and Karthik G. Krish.
 Sabu Cyril, in addition to being the film's art director, made a guest appearance as Shah, an interpreter between Bohra and the terrorist organisation.

 R. Rathnavelu was hired as the cinematographer after Ravi K. Chandran, Nirav Shah and Tirru were considered.
 Anthony was the film's editor.
 Yuen Woo-ping, known for his work in The Matrix trilogy and the Kill Bill films, was selected to be the stunt co-ordinator, while Legacy Effects, a visual effects studio based in the United States, were in charge of the prosthetic make-up and animatronics in the film.
 Munich-based film technical company, Panther, were responsible for the crane shots.
 The film's subtitle captioning was done by Rekha Haricharan.